The World Is Just Awesome

 - Toy Story, as Woody and Buzz fly through the sky.

-- Recent movie (the 2009 "reboot") when they are seeing the Enterprise for the first time could count.
+- Star Trek: when they are seeing the Enterprise for the first time could count.

 - Star Trek II: The Wrath of Khan climaxes with the fiery and regal birth of the planet Genesis.